22Neves/devsite-docs/guides/checkout-api-orders/payment-integration.en.md

 With this information, you can now select the payment methods you want to offer and proceed with your integration.

+> NOTE
+>
+> Remember: before setting up the payment methods, choose the way you will process your transactions.
+The processing mode, whether **manual or automatic**, will be defined at the time of order creation, using the `processing_mode` parameter.
+For more information, visit the section [Integration model](/developers/en/docs/checkout-api-v2/integration-model).

 ----[mlb]----

 ---